 Tuong was one of the lucky few whose trip to Poland was fully funded by the government.
-Unlike the Vietnamese diaspora in the United States, who are often of refugee origin, the Vietnamese communities in Poland formed of student exchanges mutually agreed between the two socialist countries.
+Unlike the Vietnamese diaspora in the United States, who are often of refugee origin, the Vietnamese communities in Poland were formed of student exchanges mutually agreed between the two socialist countries.
 While it is common knowledge that the Soviet Union was Vietnam’s major economic benefactor in the 80s, the diplomatic relations between Poland, then a Soviet satellite state, and Vietnam are little known.

 The Vietnamese embassy opened in Warsaw in 1955, three years after founding an outpost in Moscow.
 The first group of 20 Vietnamese students came to Poland that same year.
 The scholarship programme was set up to encourage Vietnamese students to study at Polish universities so they could spread socialism back home.
-In her book on Vietnamese diaspora in Poland, published by Peter Lang, sociologist and social anthropologist Dr. Grażyna Szymańska-Matusiewicz observes that while students who arrived in the 1950s did return to Vietnam, those who arrived in the second half of the 60s or later, were more likely to stay in Poland where they could earn a better living.
+In her book on the Vietnamese diaspora in Poland, published by Peter Lang, sociologist and social anthropologist Dr. Grażyna Szymańska-Matusiewicz observes that while students who arrived in the 1950s did return to Vietnam, those who arrived in the second half of the 60s or later, were more likely to stay in Poland where they could earn a better living.
 It also helped that as the programme continued, the standards of behaviour were relaxed; students had more opportunity to interact with others, found Polish partners, and even established families.

 To this day, according to Rabikowska, the Polish government continues to support the government of Vietnam.
 Besides meeting Tuong, she interviewed and photographed second-generation Vietnamese-Poles to make their stories heard.
 One such example is Bartek [pictured above], whose parents met in Poland and raised their family in Warsaw.
 He studied graphic design at the same university and now works as a designer and illustrator.
 Living through food shortages in communist times, his family stuck to eating Polish food.
 Now that ingredients are easier to come by, he and his family make traditional Vietnamese food.
 But he feels more attached to Poland and Polish culture.

 “I grew up here and I feel more Polish than Vietnamese, even my Vietnamese family call me ‘Bartek’,” he shares.
 “When I was nineteen, I went through a phase of going back to Vietnam to search for my ‘roots’.
 Living between cultures was tough, and it made finding a partner even more difficult.
-I am now engaged in a Polish girl and it’s more likely to be a wedding filled with Polish, rather than Vietnamese, traditions.”
-He still feels a lack of acceptance from Polish peers: “Racism in a monoethnic country is normal.
+I am now engaged to a Polish girl and it’s more likely to be a wedding filled with Polish, rather than Vietnamese, traditions.”
+He still feels a lack of acceptance from his Polish peers: “Racism in a monoethnic country is normal.
 People look at me and put me in an Asian ‘box’ or just reduce me to ‘that Vietnamese guy’.
 Their response is different when they hear that I speak Polish fluently.
 Integrating in a country which doesn’t like difference and individuality is hard.”